Frequently Asked Questions

 What happens if my idea is successful?

-You'll receive all of the money raised on the door at the event night, plus matched funding from Warrnambool City Council to bring your idea to life.
+You'll receive all of the money raised on the door at the event night, plus matched funding from Warrnambool City Council (up to $500) to bring your idea to life.
 Council will also help out with permits, permission and resources where possible.
 You will be the project manager, so it's your job to bring the idea to life.
 We encourage community involvement, so get your friends, family and neighbours involved!
 Event nights can be a great place to find enthusiastic new friends to help you as well!

 What if I have money left-over once the project is complete?